nonoesp/laravel-folio/README.md

 ## Dependencies

-This package requires ```nonoesp/thinker```.

-This package assumes your Laravel app is providing a `layout.main` view which is used as a view template, extended by laravel-writing.
-Also, the content of this package appears in the @section('content') section.
+* ```nonoesp/thinker``` needs to be installed.

+* You need to provide an Article model and add it to your config/app.php file (as mentioned before).

+* You need to provide a `layout.main` view with a @section(‘content’), which this package will use.

-## SCSS Dependencies
+## Stylesheets

+The package provides HTML structure but, for the moment being, it is CSS agnostic.

 * c-article
 * c-load-more